Ceicc/onlycouples/README.md

 onlycouples
 ============

-A Program to filter any line that doesn't consest of couple characters utilising input and output streams.
+A Program to filter any line that doesn't consist of a stream of couple characters, utilizing input and output streams.

 Building
 ---------